UK Español Italiano Dansk Finnish Deutsch

 There was an article in a 1994 edition of ‘Kew’ magazine talking about a group of chimpanzees that live in a small area of forest, called Gombe, in Africa.
 The forest is a reserve and is surrounded by cultivated land.
 The article continued:

 'Outside Gombe, the local people are struggling to live off perhaps 30 different types of foods, mostly introduced species of plants grown in drought conditions on easily eroded soils....
 But the chimps seem to be expert botanists, knowing exactly where and when the next crop of fruit will be.
 There may be only six major plant foods each month but, over the year, more than 150 species are used.
 Some of the fruits they eat are delicious and they can certainly teach us a great deal about a balanced diet and preventative health-care.
 But although a lot is known about the chimps' social behaviour, our understanding of their botanical knowledge and its significance to us is in its infancy.
 Few of their food plants have been tested for nutrients or medicinal properties.'

 In this respect there seems little doubt that the chimpanzees are more intelligent than we are!

 Selecting the plants.

-Of course, if you try to depend on a typical British woodland to provide you with all your food for the year, then you are either going to die fairly quickly of starvation, or you are going to have to learn to eat a lot of rather unpleasant tasting foods such as acorns.
-It is quite probable that neither of these possibilities appeal to you - but there is an alternative.
+Of course, if you try to depend on a typical woodland to provide you with all your food for the year, then you are either going to die fairly quickly of starvation, or you are going to have to learn to eat a lot of rather unpleasant tasting foods such as acorns.
+It is quite probable that neither of these possibilities appeals to you - but there is an alternative.
 It is possible to plan out a woodland, using the guidelines that nature has shown us, but using species that can provide us with tasty fruits, seeds, leaves, roots and flowers.
-When well designed, such a system can:-
+When well designed, such a system can:

 - be far more productive than a field of annuals